waylandy/HelperBunny/README.md

 Author: Wayland Yeung

-A compilation of abstractions & functions that I have found useful for bioinformatics.
+A collection of helpful abstractions & functions for bioinformatics.